dongzhuoyao/mxnetgo/example/deeplab/README.md

 * In the Cityscapes experiment, batch size=1, image size= 1024*2048, tensorflow can only train 66% result, while mxnet could train 70.45 result. why?

+* In Deformable paper, the Pascal VOC is 30K iters, Cityscapes is 45 iters.
+However in PSPNet paper, the Pascal VOC is 30 iters, Cityscapes is 90 iters.